hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Nitrogen 70%, Oxygen 25%, Argon 4%

 **General:** N2 is the weakest planet in the Rescueland Empire, having joined under duress due to [threats from Bad Guy Land](./The%20Timeline%20of%20Resueland%20History.md#21-adotr-the-first-battle-against-bad-guy-land).
-The population is divided into numerous tribes, each averaging about a thousand inhabitants, and they are still in the Stone Age, on the cusp of entering the Bronze Age.
+The population is divided into many tribes, each averaging about a thousand inhabitants, still in the Stone Age, on the cusp of entering the Bronze Age.
 Life on N2 revolves around basic agriculture, foraging, and rudimentary hunting techniques, with communities primarily focused on survival.
 The tribes maintain a decentralized structure, with no formal leadership, relying instead on elder councils for guidance in communal matters.
 The inhabitants have developed a belief system that venerates the concept of Rescueland as a pantheon of divine forces that govern their existence and protect them from external threats.
 Each tribe worships the ideals of Rescueland, viewing them as benevolent deities that saved them from the threat of Bad Guy Land.
 The tribes refer to the ideals of Rescueland as "The Protectors."
 Oral traditions are rich with tales of legendary figures representing the ideals of Rescueland.
 These stories serve to inspire the youth and instill a sense of purpose as they learn about courage and resilience through the narratives of their "gods."